 - Taxpayers do not fund religions in any way.

 - All beliefs support freedom of thought, belief, speech and expression.

 Are you anti-god?

-The "a" in atheist does not stand for "anti" - it stands for "not" - we are "not theists" - we don't believe in god and we have no need of religion.
+The "a" in atheist stands for "not" - we are "not theists" - we are defined by what we are not, not by what we are.

 We are no more anti-god than we are anti-Santa Clause or anti-Hobbit.

 Can you or science prove there is no god?

 Spectacular ideas, like the god idea, require spectacular proof.